Glad you enjoyed it, Danette! Please let us know if you have any questions!

 Wood-Look Vinyl Planks

-So you want vinyl planks that look like wood.
-Don’t worry, we’ve got plenty of options.
-Everyone wants the look of wood, without having to deal with the finicky nature of real wood.
+Wood-look vinyl planks are by far the most popular style.
+Everyone wants the look of hardwood flooring, without having to deal with the finicky nature of real wood.

 Best yet, we have wood-look flooring that hits all the modern trends.
 Do you want gray floors?
-We got that.
+We have that.
 Do you want textured floors?
-We got that too.
-Dark wood or light wood?
-I think you know the answer.
+We have that too.
+Plus, we offer a huge selection of shades, from light blondes to rich, dark tones.

 Stone-Look Vinyl Planks

-Most people get stone-look flooring in tile format, but as ceramic plank flooring becomes more popular, I’m guessing we’ll be seeing more vinyl stone-look planks come into play.
+Most people get stone-look flooring in tile format, but as ceramic plank flooring becomes more popular, you’ll see more vinyl stone-look planks come into play.

 Concrete, travertine, and slate are very popular when it comes to stone-look vinyl planks.
 Guess what?
-We totally have those looks too.
-Vinyl planks have a lot of those looks, in fact.
-From a light beige travertine to a dark gray slate, we got your stone-looks covered.
+We have those looks too.
+Vinyl planks have a lot of those looks.
+From light beige travertine to a dark gray slate, we got your stone-looks covered.

 Vinyl plank flooring has a ton of installation options.
 Every home is different and one installation might work better than other installation types.
 That’s why we carry vinyl planks with four main types of installation: interlocking, peel and stick, glue down, and loose lay.

-Interlocking installation is similar to the “tongue and groove” installation you may have heard of.
-Vinyl planks are simply locked together in order to create a floating floor.
-Basically, the floor does not adhere to the subfloor, but the weight of the floor holds it in place.
+Interlocking installation is similar to the tongue and groove installation you may have heard of.
+Vinyl planks are simply locked together to create a floating floor.
+The floor does not adhere to the subfloor, but the weight of the floor holds it in place.

 You’ll find that most vinyl is interlocking.
 It’s super DIY friendly and requires only a few extra tools like a rubber mallet and a utility knife.
 Here’s a short video about the interlocking method of installation:

-Like I said before, permanent and high traffic areas usually need a flooring with a super secure hold.
-That’s when the glue down method comes in.
+Permanent and high-traffic areas usually need flooring with a secure hold.
+That’s when the glue-down method comes in.

 However, if your space is going to have a decent amount of traffic, it’s recommended you use double-sided carpet tape around the perimeter and undeath planks to keep any planks from shifting.
 If you want something more permanent, glue down the planks.